 Kalasatama is a former harbour and industrial area of approximately 175 hectares of waterfront on the eastern side of the city centre owned by the City of Helsinki.
 The harbour was moved to make room for the construction of residential and office buildings.

 The completion of construction is estimated to occur in the 2030s.
 A total of 1,200,000 m2 new housing premises will be built, along with 400,000 m2 of office premises.

 The first services are in place including two daycare centres and the school.
 Redi shopping centre located in the heart of the area will house most of the area’s commercial services.
 Redi, the centre of Kalasatama, will consist of eight 20–37-storey towers.
 A park will be built on a deck above the Itäväylä Highway in the Redi area.
 The centre will include housing for more than 2,000 residents as well as shops, restaurants and offices.
 The shopping centre opens in 2018 and the first apartment tower will be finished in 2019.

-> A park extending from Redi to the shore will be built in the southern part of the area.
-The central park of Kalasatama will cover 3.5 hectares of land, offering an area for relaxation.
+The central park of Kalasatama covers 3.5 hectares of land, offering an area for relaxation.

-> The wedge-shaped park runs through the centre of the precinct, offering a fine view to the south towards downtown Helsinki, lined by a recreational area, playground and school.
+The wedge-shaped park runs through the centre of the precinct, offering a fine view to the south towards downtown Helsinki, lined by a recreational area, playground and school.